microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.RedactingSecrets.document.md

 structure makes it easier to identify and redact specific fields within the log entries.
-For example, instead of having a flat log message, a structured payload might separate different pieces of information into distinct fields, such as user_id, transaction_id, and timestamp.
+For example, instead of having a flat log message, a structured payload might separate different pieces of information into distinct fields, such asuser_id,transaction_id, andtimestamp.
 This separation allows for more precise redaction of sensitive data, such as email addresses or credit card numbers, without affecting other parts of the log.